p5py/p5/docs/tutorials/typography.rst

    if __name__ == '__main__':
       run()

-To use two fonts in one program, create two PFont variables and use the textFont() function to change the current font.
+To use two fonts in one program, create two PFont variables and use the ``text_font()`` function to change the current font.
 Based on the prior two examples, the Ziggurat-Black font loads from its location on the local computer and Source Code Pro loads from the data folder.

 .. image:: ./typography-res/12_10.png
    :align: left